ysl2/mini-simple-zsh-prompt/README.md

     ![1](assets/README/image_2021-06-18-14-12-54.png)

-2. This is the single theme effect (The simplest zshrc).
+2. This is the single prompt effect (The simplest zshrc).

     ```bash
     ~/.zshrc
     ========

-    source /path/to/the/theme/file
+    source /path/to/the/prompt/file
     ```

     ![1](assets/README/image_2021-06-18-13-56-41.png)